 Iodine and Breast Health: A Missing Link in Hormonal Balance and Cancer Prevention

-How Iodine Supports Estrogen Balance, Protects Breast Tissue, and Reduces Fibrocystic and Cancer Risk
+How Iodine Supports Estrogen Balance, Protects Breast Tissue, and May Influence Fibrocystic Changes and Long-Term Breast Cancer Risk

 Iodine-rich foods arranged around a pink breast cancer awareness ribbon, illustrating the role of iodine in breast health and hormonal balance

-Iodine is essential for breast health, yet it remains one of the most overlooked nutrients in discussions of women’s hormones and cancer prevention.
+Iodine plays a critical role in breast health, yet it remains one of the most overlooked nutrients in discussions of women’s hormones and long-term cancer risk.

 Although iodine is most commonly associated with thyroid function, breast tissue concentrates iodine at levels comparable to—and in some cases higher than—the thyroid (1).
 Within breast tissue, iodine plays a critical role in maintaining normal cellular structure, protecting against oxidative stress, and supporting healthy hormonal signaling (2).